ColeStrickler/ColeStrickler.github.io/wiki/main_page.md

 # Welcome !

-This site is a collection of project showcasing/documentation, notes, personal thoughts, and other obcure things.
+This site is a collection of project showcasing/documentation, notes, personal thoughts, and other curiosities.

 ## Project Page